Christmas tree sellers balance supply and demand issues

 This shortage is causing them to do a first in their history, import more trees.

-Sherman added, “We actually bought some pre-cut trees from up in Michigan and they shipped those down so we’ve got trees to keep us open a little bit longer this year.”
+“We actually bought some pre-cut trees from up in Michigan, and they shipped those down so we’ve got trees to keep us open a little bit longer this year,” Sherman added.